nauhpc/job_archive/README.md

 # job_archive

-Archive SLURM batch jobs as they are submitted as a permanent archive on what was run
+Archive Slurm job scripts as they are submitted as a permanent archive on what was run

 ## Overview